General Tips to Save Money

-Ask your tax office about the ‘rent-a-room’ scheme.
-This allows you to receive rental income, up to £4,250 tax-free (£7500 from 2016).
+Maximising your income is a tried and tested tactic for saving money, and can come in many different forms.
+One of these methods, for example, is asking your tax office about the ‘rent-a-room’ scheme.
+This scheme allows you to receive rental income up to £4,250 tax-free (£7500 from 2016).
 You will usually also need your landlord’s or mortgage lender’s permission to do this, as your tenancy or mortgage agreement may not allow you to rent rooms out.

 The easiest way to get your savings working for you is to set things up so that you automatically add a little bit each month to your savings.
 That way you won’t have to remember to make the payment and you won’t be tempted to skip a month.